visulima/visulima/packages/pail/README.md

 -   Easy to use
 -   Hackable to the core
 -   Integrated timers
--   Custom pluggable processors, reporters and serializers
+-   Custom pluggable processors and reporters
 -   TypeScript support
 -   Interactive and regular modes
 -   Secrets & sensitive information filtering (soon)